gaehlerm/SoftwareEngineering/README.md

 Another example of brittle tests are tests for methods that should be private, but are made public in order to test them.
 This prevents you from refactoring this function as it is now part of the public interface.
 Changing it will break the tests, even if the real public interface is not changed.
 This is why private methods should not be made public in order to test them.
 If you really feel the urge to test a private method, you should refactor it into a separate class.

 Here is an example of a brittle test.
 Again, it is a pretty dumb example.
 But I'm sure people have already read out json strings character by character.
 Please always use libraries instead for such purposes.
+Otherwise the code becomes brittle.

 ```py
 import json